Adriano-Digital2024/CopyMonster/README.md

   <a href="https://app.copymonster.me">Cloud</a> ·
   <a href="mailto:enterprise@copymonster.me">Enterprise</a>
 </div>

 ---

 ## Why CopyMonster?

 Most AI copy tools are closed black boxes that don't know your brand.
 You paste a prompt, get generic output, and tweak it forever.

+**CopyMonster takes the opposite path:** you cannot generate a single line of copy until your 12-block Brand DNA is mapped.
+Every agent — Hook, Headline, VSL, Email, Ads — reads from that DNA.

+The result?
+Copy that sounds like your brand, because the strategy was defined **before** the words.

+- 🧬 **Brand DNA first** — 12 structured blocks (6 structural, 6 adaptive), versioned like code.
+- 🤖 **Multi-agent system** — specialist agents, each with its own prompt, model, and few-shots.
+- 📊 **Meta Ads loop** — connect Meta Ads & Instagram and feed real performance back into the DNA.
+---

+st AI copy tools are closed black boxes that don't know your brand.
+You paste a prompt, get generic output, and tweak it forever.
 CopyMonster takes the opposite path: **you cannot generate a single line of copy until your 12-block Brand DNA is mapped**.
 Every agent — Hook, Headline, VSL, Email,